RISHIT-ANAND/DEVSPACE/README.md

 # GoComet DIGITAL PROCUREMENT ASSISTANT-Here Comes The Solution!!!!

-A web application which shall digitalize the entire procurement system reducing the time taken for the agreement settlement from 45 minutes to 15 minutes.
+A web application which shall digitalize the entire procurement system reducing the time taken for the agreement settlement from 45 minutes to 15 minutes and bringing all the stakeholders on a single platform.
 It shall act as a user friendly environment creating the best understanding between the vendors and the buyers socially and financially.

 # Problem Persisting: